ms7m/dispike/docs/CreatingCommands/subcommands.md

 # Subcommands

-Subcommands are more advanced form of creating bots, and it's recommended that you read the discord documentation before coming here.
+Subcommands are a more advanced form of creating bots, and it's recommended that you read the discord documentation before coming here.
 Subcommands follow a similar structure as standard commands.

 ```python